The Weimar hyperinflation of 1923 has become the poster child for hyperinflation horror stories.

 The crisis in Weimar Germany was contained to that country.
 Financial crises in the 21st century are contagious.

 Whether or not a future crisis will be worse than Weimar is up for debate.
 My pick is that the scale will be worse but it won’t have the same rapidity and intensity.
 But I could very well be wrong.

 Nevertheless it is worth understanding what economic Armageddon looks like.
-We don’t have a Treaty of Versailles or reparation payments, but we do have a steady inflation and destruction of purchasing power.
+We don’t have a Treaty of Versailles or reparation payments, but we do have a steady inflation and destruction of purchasing power due to fiat currencies.
 The need to protect yourself is still there.

 2. Diversify Beyond Your Home Country

 One of the key lessons for investors from this crisis is the need to diversify beyond your home country.

 Most likely you are employed, own property, hold savings and have investments in one jurisdiction.

 While you might hope that your home country will be immune from economic difficulties in the future, this is somewhat risky.

 Diversifying into precious metals, cryptocurrencies, foreign currency, foreign real estate or shares denominated in foreign currency will protect you from the political and economic downside risks that may be present in your own country and in your own monetary system.